Convergence of Hessian estimator from random samples on a manifold with boundary: Introduction

 The Hessian, as a second-order differential operator on the manifold, has been widely considered in various algorithms \cite{DG03,KSH09,SGWJ18,SJWG20}.
 On the theoretical side, the Hessian operator is intimately related to the Laplace-Beltrami operator and finds applications in studying distance functions on manifolds \cite{P16}, the geometry of manifolds with density or metric measure spaces \cite{Mo05,S06a,S06b}, among others.
 In applications, it has been used in unsupervised manifold learning techniques like Hessian locally linear embedding (HLLE) \cite{DG03} and geodesic distance estimation \cite{CZXC20}, semi-supervised learning \cite{KSH09}, computer graphics \cite{HWAG09,SGWJ18,SJWG20}, scientific computation \cite{ITZ22}, and generally the optimization, where researchers have found it useful for capturing geometric features of data.

 There are different approaches to estimate the Hessian.
-We focus on the common one that involve fitting a quadratic polynomial to functions based on Taylor expansion principles.
-This technique can be found in various data analysis fields such as local polynomial regression \cite{FG96} and Savitzky-Golay filter \cite{SG64}, and obtain the second-order expansion as the Hessian estimator.
-Despite empirical success, there lacks a theoretical justification for how the Hessian estimator converges, particularly under conditions where random samples are identically and independently (i.i.d.) drawn from a nonuniform density function supported on a low-dimensional manifold with complex geometry and topology.
-Specifically, it is natural to inquire whether the Hessian estimator is biased, and how it asymptotically converges to the Hessian operator as the number of sampled points increases, especially in scenarios involving non-trivial curvature, nonuniform sampling, and non-empty boundaries.
+We focus on the common one that involves fitting a quadratic polynomial to functions based on Taylor expansion principles and obtaining the second-order expansion as the Hessian estimator.
+This principle can be found in various fields of data analysis such as Savitzky-Golay filter \cite{SG64} or local polynomial regression \cite{FG96} in the Euclidean space setup, or its intuitive generalization to the manifold setup.
+Despite empirical success, there is a lack of theoretical justification for how the Hessian estimator converges when random samples are independently and identically distributed (i.i.d.) according to a nonuniform density supported on a low-dimensional manifold with complex geometry and topology.
+Specifically, due to the intricate interplay among sampling density, curvature, and boundary effects, the behavior of the estimator remains unclear.
+A natural question arises: is such a Hessian estimator biased, and how does it asymptotically converge to the true Hessian operator as the number of sampled points increases, particularly in scenarios involving nontrivial curvature, nonuniform sampling, and non-empty boundaries?

-It is worth noting that theoretical results on Hessian estimation in Euclidean settings can be found in \cite{FG96} within the framework of local polynomial regression, and in the flat manifold setup where the manifold $M$ is isometric to a connected open subset in $\mathbb R^d$ and sampling is uniform, as shown in \cite{DG03}.
-Furthermore, extensive theoretical support exists for estimating gradients, a first-order differential operator, from random samples under both manifold setups \cite{MWZ10,WGMM10,CW13} and Euclidean settings \cite{FG96}.
+It is worth noting that theoretical results on Hessian estimation in Euclidean settings can be found in \cite{FG96} within the framework of local polynomial regression, and in the flat manifold setup where the manifold $M$ is isometric to an open connected subset in $\mathbb R^d$ and sampling is uniform, as shown in \cite{DG03}.
+We shall also mention similar results that there is extensive theoretical support for estimating gradients, a first-order differential operator, from random samples under both manifold \cite{MWZ10,WGMM10,CW13} and Euclidean settings \cite{FG96} under the same Taylor expansion principle.

 Our main contribution in this article is to demonstrate that the Hessian estimator, based on tangent space estimation using local principal component analysis (PCA) followed by polynomial fitting, asymptotically converges to the continuous Hessian on $M$.
 This convergence holds when the point cloud is i.i.d. sampled from a low-dimensional Riemannian manifold, with or without a boundary, and potentially nonuniformly.
 Specifically, regardless of whether we estimate the Hessian near or away from the boundary, the impacts of nonuniformity and curvature are negligible as they appear in higher-order terms compared with the Hessian operator, albeit with a slower convergence rate near the boundary.
 These finds are detailed in Theorem \ref{main}.